 Second, you can choose to modify an existing custom role, which will apply the permissions to everyone who currently has that role.
 However, existing standard roles can’t be modified (those with a padlock next to them).

 To give someone a new role, select ‘Add role’.
 The name you choose for the new role here could be something like ‘Purchase creator’.
 You can then configure that role using the list of sub-categorised options.

 Scroll down the list to the ‘Purchases & Requests’ options.
-Now ensure that, as a minimum, the 'Can create Purchases’ option is activated (with a green tick next to it).
+Now ensure that, as a minimum, the 'Can access the Configure workflow section' and 'Can access the Purchase section’ options are selected.

 Note: Someone can be given permission to create purchases only.
 The additional decision on whether to also give them permission to send requests, and to approve/decline requests, is up to you (we recommend enabling both options, so the user can enjoy the full range of functionality).